Can you put a digital camera in checked luggage

 Environmental factors also play a significant role.
 Changes in temperature and humidity can affect the internal mechanics and electronic systems, possibly resulting in malfunctions.
 For example, condensation can form inside the casing, causing corrosion and other irreversible damage.

-MOSISO DSLR Camera Backpack
+Versatile MOSISO Camera Backpack for Photographers

-Amazon price updated: September 12, 2025 9:03 am
+Amazon price updated: October 24, 2025 6:44 am

 Theft is another concern.
 Checked items are more vulnerable to theft compared to cabin gear, which remains under personal supervision.
 While airlines do have security protocols, they cannot guarantee the safety of every accessible piece of baggage.